ATRAC: History

 ATRAC was developed for Sony's MiniDisc format.
 ATRAC was updated with version 2, then version 3, version 4, version 4.5, and Type R and Type S.

 The first major update was ATRAC3 (not to be confused with version 3 of original ATRAC) in 1999.
 ATRAC3 was used on MiniDisc as well as the Network Walkman and Vaio Music Clip.
 ATRAC3plus was launched in 2003 for Hi-MD, but was also compatible with some PlayStation, VAIO and Xplod devices.

 On 31 March 2008 Sony all but dropped the ATRAC-related codecs in the United States and Europe, and in their SonicStage powered Connect Music Store (Sony's equivalent of iTunes and iTunes Music Store).
 This was partly due to low adoption of the format, with a source claiming that 90% of European Walkman users did not use ATRAC.
 Walkman digital players outside Japan no longer worked with ATRAC after September 2007.

 Until 1 October 2012, ATRAC was the only codec available to download music from mora until they transitioned to a DRM free model and began offering FLAC files the next year.

 ATRAC9 was designed for PlayStation audio and debuted with the PlayStation Vita.

+As of VLC Media Player version 3.0.24, ATRAC decoding has been added.